zedapp/zed/app/manual/vision.md

 Vision
 ======

-Caelum stems from some observations after 20 years of editing code.
+Zed stems from some observations after 20 years of editing code.

 **Tabs**: Whether you use them in an editor or in a browser, if you're like me, your open tabs quickly become unwieldy and pretty soon you are unable to find